 Why We Should Embrace Idealism

-I know its not practical, but I think we as a society should embrace idealism far more than we embrace pragmatism.
 Pragmatism never wrote tales of intrigue, never painted grand masterpieces, and never discovered new worlds.
 Pragmatism is safe.
-It gets done what needs to be done, but lacks imagination and innovation.
+It gets stuff done but lacks imagination and innovation.

 We have to live in the world the way it is now.
-We have to be pragmatic, because we don’t have a lot of other options.
-It’s either live in reality or struggle for survival.
-Although I admire those who chose to struggle in order to achieve their dreams, I just can’t do it.
-The need for security is just too strong.
-But there are ways to find balance along the way.
+We have to be pragmatic because we don’t have a lot of other options.
+We can either live in reality or fight for survival.